bartlettroscoe/TrilinosWiki/Policies-|-Test-Dashboard-Policy.md

 In addition to the expectations stated in the above sections on adding and maintaining builds, developers who push changes that break Nightly Track builds whose commits are subsequently backed out can expect to have some way in which they can test their modified changes on the machine(s) that the failures occurred on.
 This might mean getting help to run the actual test from the Trilinos Framework team or applicable Customer or package team, but it could also mean being given access to the platform in some way with support for basic questions.
 Therefore, anytime a Nightly Track build is proposed, there is the expectation that if the build is added to the Nightly Track, Trilinos developers will have direct or indirect access to hardware where failures can be reproduced and dealt with.

+Finally, if a Nightly Track build decreases in importance, the expectation is that the build maintainer will demote the build to the Specialized Track, or remove it from the dashboard when appropriate.

 ## <a name="broken-nightly"></a>Broken Nightly Track

 The Broken Nightly track is a track on the dashboard where builds that have failed for two consecutive nights on the Nightly Track are moved.
 (The Broken Nightly Track uses the same policy for determining which days count for failures as the Nightly Track.)
 Once a build has been moved to the Broken Nightly track, it no longer is considered in the develop to master promotion decision.
 However, the maintainers of a Broken Nightly track build still have the authority to back out changes that caused the failures to their builds.